joejoe909/LiquidWindow/README.md

 <br>

-<h3> If your delving in QML or doing anything with Qt at somepoint you will want to customize the look of you application window.
-This will alow speedier learning and development and ultimately more customization of your applciation.
+<h3> If you're delving in QML or doing anything with Qt at some point you will want to customize the look of your application window.
+This will allow speedier learning and development and ultimately more customization of your application.
 </h3>

 <br>